wkoszek/me/source/blog/2014-12-30-book-founders-dilemmas.md

 Have you ever had an idea and wanted to collect a team of friends and execute them?
 If so, you'll know what these problems might be.

-The feel of the book is similar to the Millionair's Mind, as the author relates to his broad study and statistical evidence across a lot of startups.
+The feel of the book is similar to the Millionaire's Mind, as the author relates to his broad study and statistical evidence across a lot of startups.
 The issue is that only small number of these startups are used for the main